SanderGi/WiFiStrengthTester/README.md

 A simple program with GUI to display the RSS in dBm of available networks.
 Contains functionality for averaging the RSS values over given time intervals.

 ## Recommended Installation Instructions
-* Download the installer (WiFi Strength Tester-x64.msix) from GitHub (can be found under Code or in releases)
+* Download the installer (WiFi Strength Tester-x64.msix) from GitHub (can be found under Code or in Releases)
 * To install the msix package you must add the package cert to the list of local machine trusted Certificate Authorities**
   1. Right Click and select properties on the downloaded msix package
 <br> ![image](https://user-images.githubusercontent.com/97496861/153541132-3f05b208-38af-4ac1-bc17-5b01214db9be.png)